Jenny Whiteley

 Jenny Whiteley is a Canadian country and folk singer-songwriter.
 She was a member of the band Heartbreak Hill, and released several solo albums of folk music.
 She has won two Juno Awards for her music.

 Early life and family

 Whiteley grew up in Toronto.
-She is the daughter of blues musician Chris Whiteley and his wife Caitlin Hanford.
+She is the daughter of blues musician Chris Whiteley and his wife Mary Tough.
 Her brother is Dan Whiteley, who is also a folk musician and singer, and her uncle is folk musician Ken Whiteley.

 Career

 She began her musical career as a child, recording with Canadian children's musician Raffi along with her brother Dan.

 In the 1990s she performed with the bluegrass band Heartbreak Hill.
 Just prior to that band's breakup, she released her self-titled debut album in 2001, and followed up with Hopetown in 2004.
 Both albums won the Juno Award for Best Roots & Traditional Album of the Year.
 She has released three more albums since: Dear, Forgive or Forget and The Original Jenny Whiteley, all getting good reviews.
 Her last four records have been released through Black Hen Music.
 Steve Dawson produced Hopetown, Dear and Forgive or Forget.

 She has also collaborated with Sarah Harmer, Amy Millan, Carolyn Mark and Riley Baugus.